-Name Returns Visibility Description processors Processor[] Private This is the list of Processors LastLoadedPacket Packet Public Returns Packet which is loaded lastly. loadFile(filename: string) Void Public Load file to system with giving input as a filename.
+Name Type/Return Type Visibilit y Description processors Processor[] Private This is the list of Processors LastLoadedPacket Packet Public Returns Packet which is loaded lastly. loadFile(filename: string) Void Public Load file to system with giving input as a filename.
 Start() Void Public To begin initBehavior Button_onClick() Void Public Analyze or filter the data according to the specified work for that button.
-CreateProcessorAndLoad Data(filename: string, opener: string) a(filename: string, Void After clicked "+" button, create processor and load data concern with the process.
+CreateProcessorAnd LoadData(filename: string, opener: string) Void Public After clicked "+" button, create processor and load data concern with the process.
 It gives as input filename and opener.

-5.3.6 OptimizedPacketRenderer Class
+6.3.6 OptimizedPacketRenderer Class